-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - 73% of patients diagnosed with asthma had an asthma review in the last 12 months; this was comparable to the local average of 74% and national average of 75%.The exception reporting rate was 2% - Performance for diabetes related indicators was comparable to the local and national average, for instance: - 75% of patients with diabetes on the register had their blood sugar recorded as well controlled (local average 77%, national average 77%).
-The exception reporting rate was 4%. - 71% of patients with diabetes on the register had their cholesterol measured as well controlled (local average 79%, national average 81%).
-The exception reporting rate was 6%. - 83% of patients with diabetes on the register had a recorded foot examination and risk classification (local average 91%, national average 88%).
-The exception reporting rate was 2%. - Longer appointments and home visits were available when needed.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - 74% of patients diagnosed with asthma had an asthma review in the last 12 months; this was comparable to the local average of 74% and national average of 75%.
+The exception reporting rate was 5% - Performance for diabetes related indicators was comparable to the local and national average, for instance: - 76% of patients with diabetes on the register had their blood sugar recorded as well controlled (local average 77%, national average 77%).
+The exception reporting rate was 12%. - 71% of patients with diabetes on the register had their cholesterol measured as well controlled (local average 79%, national average 81%).
+The exception reporting rate was 12%. - 100% of patients with diabetes on the register had a recorded foot examination and risk classification (local average 91%, national average 88%).
+The exception reporting rate was 17%. - The practice during the inspection said that the exception reporting for diabetes was high as many patients undertook treatment relating to diabetes privately.
+In addition, some patients were not permanent residents and only stayed in the UK a few months at a time.

-• All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+- Longer appointments and home visits were available when - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
 For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.